 I like to add the flour into the vanilla cake batter in 2-3 additions, so that I can make sure each addition is well incorporated into the batter and most importantly, there are no lumps.
 While I like to use a whisk or spatula to fold in the flour, you can use a hand-mixer or stand-mixer (for double batches) on the LOWEST SPEED.

 However, keep in mind that the more you mix the flour, the more you “work” the flour, and the more you develop the gluten which will result in a tougher cake.
-So it’s important that you only mix the flour until it’s incorporated.
+So it’s important that you only mix the flour until it’s incorporated (a few white streaks in ok!).
 Another option would be use CAKE FLOUR instead of all-purpose flower which has less gluten than AP flour.

 STEP FIVE – Baking the cake